 Every day, workplace safety terms like “inspections”, “hazard assessments”, and “leading indicators” are used by EHS professionals on the worksite.
 As safety professionals, it is important to truly understand health and safety terminology and acronyms for safety to have a single source of truth and alignment of jargon throughout the organization.
 It’s also vital to stay updated on the latest Occupational Safety and Health Administration (OSHA), EHS, and other workplace safety regulations and terms.
 With a deeper understanding, you will be able to strengthen your safety program and better protect the workforce.

-Our team of safety experts at Alcumus has compiled a list of common workplace health and safety terminology for you to refer to whenever you need.
+Our team of safety experts at EcoOnline have compiled a list of common workplace health and safety terminology for you to refer to whenever you need.

 Let’s dive in!

 1. Safety Culture is defined as the thoughts and beliefs your organization and its members have regarding safety.

 2. Action Items are tasks that need to be completed to rectify an issue.
 These are also known as corrective actions.

 3. Inspections are examinations of a worksite or piece of equipment to assess whether it is up to compliance and regulatory standards.

 4. Hazard Assessments entails the process of identifying all potential risks in addition to defining the controls necessary to mitigate those risks.
 These are sometimes referred to as risk assessments.